Augasty/Shards/README.md

 when we click a child or parent shard, first check if it is stored in redux, if not, then fetch it from firestore.

 while opening a doc in changedoc (either by clicking it, or by refreshing), if it is not in redux, immediately fetch it.

+Need to implement a trigger for logging in an account from multiple place and updating same data from there concurrently.

+use draftjs for text fields.